pretty-foam/depolyer-auto/Readme.md

 ## Introduction

- Automated deployment of code to support all git repositories
+ Automatic update of static resources on the server, supporting all git warehouses

 ###Install